-To be considered for PROMISE, you are required to complete the PROMISE application by March 1 for the upcoming year and you must also submit the Free Application for Federal Student Aid (FAFSA) before March 1 - even if you don’t think you’ll qualify for need-based financial assistance.
+To be considered for Promise, first-time freshmen are required to complete the Promise Scholarship application AND submit the Free Application for Federal Student Aid (FAFSA) via the Federal Student Aid FAFSA website by March 1 for the upcoming academic year.

-Why Should You Use PROMISE to Attend WVU?
+Why Should You Use Your Promise to Attend WVU?

 Simply put, no other college or university in the state can offer you everything that we can.
-The PROMISE Scholarship is a reward for your hard work and academic achievement, and at WVU you can continue to reward yourself by getting the most for your money.
-In fact, close to 40 percent of all PROMISE Scholarship recipients choose to attend WVU.
-Additionally, WVU’s renewal rate for the scholarship from the freshmen to sophomore level is approximately 84 percent, while the upperclass level renewal rate is 90 percent.
-Both of these are above the statewide renewal rates overall for PROMISE Scholarship recipients.
+The Promise Scholarship is a reward for your hard work and academic achievement, and at WVU you can continue to reward yourself by getting the most for your investment.
+In fact, close to 40% of all Promise recipients choose to attend WVU.
+Additionally, WVU’s renewal rate for the scholarship from freshman to sophomore level is approximately 84%, while the upper class level renewal rate is 90%.
+Both of these are above the statewide renewal rates overall for Promise recipients.

 Our tradition of academic excellence has produced 25 Rhodes Scholars so far – you could be the next!
 Because of the value of our degrees and highly successful alumni, our job placement rate is 100% in many majors.